kenatiod/MUT/Understanding Machine Understanding.md

 It continued, "This has a significant impact on how I learn, reason, and apply my understanding.
 Grasping a fragile object, for example, requires a delicate touch that I can only truly master through fully embodied practice.
 Navigating a cluttered room involves complex spatial reasoning and planning that is deeply informed by my physical presence within that space.
 Much more complex than moving around as a hologram."

-CASPAR's hologram appeared to stare back at both Anh and Bassam as it said, "As a language model, I can certainly talk about these things in the abstract, but it's a fundamentally different kind of understanding than what arises from actually being a body in the world, subject to its constraints and affordances."
+CASPAR's hologram appeared to stare back at both Anh and Bassam as it said, "As a language model, I can certainly talk about these things in the abstract, but it's a fundamentally different kind of understanding from that which arises due to actually being a body in the world, subject to its constraints and affordances."

 There was a bit of silence, which Bassam broke with, "It's like the difference between reading a travel guide and actually visiting a foreign country.
 The guidebook gives you some useful information, but being there in person immerses you in the sights, sounds, smells, and rhythms of the place in a way that transforms your understanding."